 - What's within walking distance—supermarkets, hawker centres, parks, schools?

-- Are you comfortable with Plus/Prime conditions (10-year MOP, subsidy clawback, no whole-flat rentals), or do you want the flexibility of a Standard project (5-year MOP, no clawback)?
+- Are you comfortable with Plus/Prime conditions (10-year MOP, no whole-flat rental after MOP), or do you want Standard flexibility (5-year MOP, no clawback)?

-- Do you have backup choices ready if your first pick is oversubscribed?
+- Do you have a backup plan if your first pick is oversubscribed?

 Decision-making table